Been a while since your last visit to the dentist? No judgment here. Call us today.

 According to the American Dental Association, healthy patients should see their dentist every six months for preventive care (ADA).
 Patients with gum disease will need to see their hygienist for tooth cleanings more regularly in order to keep their condition under control.
 Patients with gum disease may require three to four cleanings per year.

-Preventive dental examinations and teeth cleanings in Greeley are critical for maintaining both your oral and general health since science has demonstrated obvious links between gum disease and non-dental health issues such as:
+Preventive dental examinations and teeth cleanings are critical for maintaining both your oral and general health since science has demonstrated obvious links between gum disease and non-dental health issues such as:

 - Heart disease